We would like to welcome our newest Darling Diapers Licensee

 12. I'm still confused about how many layers and what kinds of fabrics to use.
 Could you be more specific about body and soaker layers?

-23. Is there any other way to pay besides paypal?
+15. Is there any other way to pay besides Paypal?

 Q. How do I get my pattern after I order and pay?

-When you click on the download link, you should be given the choice to "open" or "save" the file.
-Always choose the "save" option so that the file will be saved to your computer.
+Save this file to your computer.
 Once the download is complete, you should unzip the file.
-If you use Windows, right click the file and choose the "extract here" option or double-click the file and your operating system will choose an appropriate program to unzip the file.
-If you do not have a program that can unzip files, you should download and install a program such as Winzip.
+If you do not have a program that can unzip files, you should download and install a program such as 7-zip.

 Q. Will the pattern print correctly if I'm not in the US?